-- the institution provides the ECB with a signed legal opinion of an independent and recognised law firm certifying that the national law of that third country and the contractual provisions are at least equivalent to the requirements of Article 54 of the CRR; - (ii) the consultation with the EBA confirms the assessment of equivalence. - 8.
-REDUCTION OF OWN FUNDS: EXCESS CAPITAL MARGIN REQUIREMENT (Article 78(1)(b) of the CRR)
+- the institution provides the ECB with a signed legal opinion from an independent and recognised law firm certifying that the national law of that third country and the contractual provisions are at least equivalent to the requirements of Article 54 of the CRR; - (ii) the consultation with the EBA confirms the assessment of equivalence. - 8.
+REDUCTION OF OWN FUNDS: EXCESS CAPITAL MARGIN REQUIREMENT (Article 78(1), point (b), of the CRR)

-The ECB intends to determine the excess margin required in Article 78(1)(b) of the CRR for the purpose of a reduction of own funds, provided that the conditions of Article 78(1) are met and after assessing all of the following factors:
+The ECB intends to determine the excess margin required in Article 78(1), point (b), of the CRR for the purpose of a reduction of own funds, provided that the conditions of Article 78(1) are met and after assessing all of the following factors:

-- whether the credit institution taking any of the actions referred to in Article 77(1) of the CRR would continue to exceed, over a three-year horizon, the overall capital requirements24 set out in the most recent applicable SREP decision by at least the guidance on additional own funds set out in the same SREP decision; - (ii) whether the credit institution taking any of the actions referred to in Article 77(1) of the CRR would continue to exceed, over a three-year horizon, the requirements laid down in the BRRD and in Articles 92a or 92b of the CRR, as applicable, by at least the margin which the Single Resolution Board, in agreement with the ECB, would consider necessary to fulfil the condition set out in Article 78a of the CRR; - (iii) the impact of the planned reduction on the relevant tier of own funds; - (iv) whether the credit institution taking any of the actions referred to in Article 77(1) of the CRR would continue to exceed, over a three-year horizon, the leverage ratio requirement laid down in Article 92(1)(d) of the CRR, the additional own funds requirement to address the risk of excessive leverage set out in the most recent applicable SREP decision and the leverage ratio buffer laid down in Article 92(1a) of the CRR by at least the guidance on additional own funds to address the risk of excessive leverage set out in the most recent applicable SREP decision.
+- (i) whether the credit institution, if taking any of the actions referred to in Article 77(1) of the CRR, would continue to exceed, over a three-year horizon, the overall capital requirements set out in the most recent applicable SREP decision by at least the guidance on additional own funds set out in the same SREP decision; - (ii) whether the credit institution, if taking any of the actions referred to in Article 77(1) of the CRR, would continue to exceed, over a three-year horizon, the requirements laid down in the BRRD and in Articles 92a or 92b of the CRR, as applicable, by at least the margin considered necessary by the Single Resolution Board, in agreement with the ECB, to fulfil the condition set out in Article 78a of the CRR; - (iii) the impact of the planned reduction on the relevant tiers of own funds; - (iv) whether the credit institution, if taking any of the actions referred to in Article 77(1) of the CRR, would continue to exceed, over a three-year horizon, the leverage ratio requirement laid down in Article 92(1), point (d), of the CRR, the additional own funds requirement to address the risk of